section-engineering-education/engineering-education/content/articles/integrate-facebook-ads-into-your-android-application-in-android-studio/index.md

 You also need to be familiar with the layout and how to use Android studio.
 With all these requirements in place, you can move on to the steps involved in the integration process.
 Assuming you have your Android studio up and running, the only thing you have to install is the FAN SDK.

 **FAN (Facebook Audience Network) SDK installation** To install, you can download your SDK manually from [here](https://developers.facebook.com/resources/audience-network-sdk-6.8.0.zip) (Not recommended) or follow the steps in [Initial integration steps](#initial-integration-steps) to install it the right way.

-### Initial Integration steps
+### Initial integration steps
 Before beginning the integration process, you have to first set up your Facebook Business Manager account for the ads.
 The steps below will guide you in setting up your account.